 Archers in King Arthur The Roleplaying Wargame technically fire in an area rather then specific targets.
 Thus, firing at an enemy unit that is very close to your own may harm your own.
 Some magic spells also do damage in an area to all in that area, while others may avoid this.
 However, your cavalry and knights can be at Foe-Tossing Charge speed, but won't hurt your own units if they get in the way (Especially Acceptable Break from Reality since getting to high speeds can be tough, so tying up enemy units in melee with your own is a particularly sure way to get it to happen.
 Otherwise, you'd probably need magic.).

 Command & Conquer, at least the first one, does a terrible (to the player) work at averting this trope.
 With several units that deal splash damage, you may try a mass attack, but a mass attack of grenadiers or flamethrowers is going to hurt you more than the enemy.

-Command & Conquer: Tiberian Sun has three One-Hit Polykill units in the form of Ghoststalker with his handheld railgun, the Mammoth Mark II with it's mecha-sized railgun and the disruptor's sonic beams which will not discriminate fellow GDI units in their firing lines, save for the distruptors which are immune to other distruptors, making a rush with them quite viable.
+Command & Conquer: Tiberian Sun has three One-Hit Polykill units in the form of Ghoststalker with his handheld railgun, the Mammoth Mark II with its mecha-sized railgun and the Disruptor with its sonic beam attack, all of which will damage friendly units if they happen to get in between them and their target (though Disruptors are immune to the beams of friendly Disruptors which makes them less of a problem).